oracle-samples/oracle-db-examples/optimizer/fine_grained/README.md

 The example here was run on Oracle Database 12c Release 2.

+The tests are not intended to be 'full coverage' - there may be other cases that work.

 The test case drops tables T1 and T2.

 ### DISCLAIMER